Maria-Wiatr/Report_AWSD/README.md

 <details>
 <summary><strong>Reference 2 – Pipeline Activities and Functions</strong></summary>

-This reference lists the activities and functions used in each pipeline, including their type, purpose, and execution order.
+This reference lists the activities and functions used in each pipeline, including their execution phase, activity type, and purpose.

 | Execution phase | Activity type | Activity name (pattern) | Function | Pipeline |
 |---|---|---|---|---|